gobysec/GobyExtension/README.md

  - goby.showSuccessMessage

 ### Event Notifications
 In many cases, extensions need to participate in the scanning process and trigger some events when the scanning status changes, or obtain real time scan data.
-At this time, you can bind event notifications by goby.bindEvent.
+Currently, you can bind event notifications by goby.bindEvent.

 ## Extension workbench
 Workbench refers to the entire goby UI, the current configurable parts are as follows: